peterwwillis/truckcamper/Trucks/Truck_notes.md

 Reducing weight can increase payload capacity, so choosing lighter-weight parts, or removing unnecessary add-ons, can help increase payload.

+#### Wheels & Tires

-You can also potentially increase payload, up to the capacity of the axle(s), by increasing the wheel and tire load capacity.
+You can potentially increase payload, up to the capacity of the axle(s), by increasing the wheel and tire load capacity.

-- If you research the actual GAWRs with the axle manufacturer you'll probably be surprised to learn that you have several hundreds, if not thousands, of additional pounds of cargo carrying capacity (this is especially true with the AAM 11.5 rear axle found on Ram 3500 trucks, which has a 10,000-pound GAWR rating, 3,000 pounds more than the GAWR given by FCA).
-You can tap into this additional cargo carrying capacity by simply buying better wheels and tires with higher load ratings.
-For example, some aftermarket 10-ply, load range E tires offer a 4,080-pound weight capacity, while others offer an acceptable 3,640-pound capacity.
+If you research the actual GAWRs with the axle manufacturer you'll probably be surprised to learn that you have several hundreds, if not thousands, of additional pounds of cargo carrying capacity (for example: the AAM 11.5 rear axle found on Ram 3500 trucks has a 10,000-pound GAWR rating, 3,000 pounds more than the GAWR given by FCA).

-#### Tires

-Even if your truck has a huge payload rating, if you put on tires that can't handle the weight, then you haven't actually achieved the payload rating.
+You can tap into this additional cargo carrying capacity by buying better wheels and tires with higher load ratings.

-Light Truck (LT) tires with a load range C, D, or E, typically have a higher weight rating that can help you achieve your maximum payload rating.
+- Light Truck (LT) tires with a load range C, D, or E, typically have a higher weight rating that can help you achieve your maximum payload rating.
+- Some aftermarket 10-ply, load range E tires offer a 4,080-pound weight capacity, while others offer an acceptable 3,640-pound capacity.
+- Check your wheels' weight ratings.
+Even if you buy a truck with a Heavy-Duty Payload Package, someone might have changed the wheels out for ones with a lower weight rating.

 </details> <!-- Payload capacity -->